Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 <a href="./Stage_4.md#Build-the-design"> Build the Design for Event Trace Analysis</a>
 </td>
 <td>
 Explains how to use the different event trace options for compiling and its significance.
-Also walks through the steps to generate a hardware image.<br />
+Also lists the steps to generate a hardware image.<br />
 <a href="./Stage_4.md#Prepare-for-the-Hardware-Run">&nbsp; &nbsp; &nbsp; - Prepare for the Hardware Run</a>
 </td>
 </tr>